Lifestyle

 How is cognitive dysfunction diagnosed in the UK?

-There is no single blood test for dementia in dogs.
-Diagnosis is primarily a process of exclusion.
-When you bring your dog to me, I will first perform a full physical examination and likely run blood and urine tests to rule out other common senior ailments.
+There is no single blood test that confirms dementia in dogs.
+Diagnosis is usually a process of exclusion.
+When you bring your dog to me, I will first perform a full physical examination and often run blood and urine tests to rule out other common senior conditions.

-Kidney disease, liver issues, or even chronic scooting caused by anal gland impactions can cause behavioural changes that mimic cognitive decline.
-Once medical causes are ruled out, we look at the behavioural history.
-Studies suggest that CCD is highly prevalent in dogs over 11 years old, yet it remains underdiagnosed because owners do not always report symptoms (Salvin et al., 2010).
+Kidney disease, liver disease, pain, and other chronic issues can all cause behavioural changes that mimic cognitive decline.
+Once these medical causes are explored, we look closely at the behavioural history.
+Research suggests that CCD is common in older dogs, yet it remains underdiagnosed because owners do not always report symptoms clearly. :contentReference[oaicite:0]{index=0}

-Key Takeaway: Diagnosis involves ruling out other medical issues like kidney disease or pain, before confirming cognitive dysfunction.
+Key Takeaway: Diagnosis involves ruling out other medical issues, such as pain or organ disease, before concluding that cognitive dysfunction is likely.

 Can nutrition support dog brain health?

-When clients ask me for the best brain support, I tell them to look beyond just plain salmon oil or a basic vitamin.
-Many popular supplements on the UK market are incomplete, offering only a single ingredient like Omega-3.
+When clients ask me about brain support, I tell them to look beyond a plain oil or a basic vitamin.
+Many popular supplements on the UK market are incomplete, offering only a single ingredient like omega-3.

-In my clinical experience, this single-ingredient approach fails to address the full complexity of cognitive health, which involves blood flow, inflammation, and the gut-brain connection.
-This is precisely why I formulated Juno's vet-developed all-in-one supplement to provide a complete solution.
+In my clinical experience, that single-ingredient approach often does not reflect the full complexity of cognitive health, which may involve inflammation, oxidative stress, and the gut-brain connection.
+This is precisely why I formulated Juno's vet-developed all-in-one supplement as a broader support option.

 Juno Daily includes:

-• Omega-3 Fatty Acids (DHA): Essential for maintaining neuronal structure.
+• Omega-3 fatty acids: Helpful for maintaining neuronal membranes.

-• Probiotics & Postbiotics: To support the gut-brain axis in dogs, which is increasingly linked to mood and cognitive health.
+• Probiotics and postbiotics: To support the gut-brain axis in dogs, which is increasingly being studied in relation to mood and cognitive health.

-• Spirulina: A nutrient-dense superfood that may support immune and brain function read more on spirulina here.
+• Spirulina: A nutrient-dense ingredient that may support wider health; read more on spirulina here.

 What is the link between gut health and the brain?

-You may have heard of the "gut-brain axis".
-This is a bidirectional communication highway between the gastrointestinal tract and the brain.
-In senior dogs, gut diversity often drops, which can negatively impact this communication, potentially worsening anxiety and cognitive symptoms.
+You may have heard of the gut-brain axis.
+This is the bidirectional communication pathway between the gastrointestinal tract and the brain.
+In senior dogs, reduced gut diversity may affect that communication and potentially worsen anxiety or behavioural changes.

-I have seen improvements in senior dogs' demeanour when their gut health is prioritised.
-This is why focusing solely on the brain without addressing the gut is often insufficient.
-Using specific prebiotics and probiotics helps maintain a healthy microbiome, which in turn supports the production of neurotransmitters.
+I have seen some senior dogs seem more settled when their gut health is prioritised.
+This is why focusing only on the brain, without also considering the gut, can be limiting.
+Using appropriate prebiotics and probiotics may help support a healthier microbiome, which in turn supports wider wellbeing.
 For more on this, you can read my article on whether probiotics really work for dogs.

 How can I improve my senior dog's quality of life?

-Management of CCD requires a holistic approach.
-Alongside nutrition, environmental changes are key.
-Keeping the home environment consistent helps reduce confusion.
-Avoid rearranging furniture and try to stick to a rigid routine for feeding and walking.
+Management of CCD usually requires a holistic approach.
+Alongside nutrition, environmental changes are important.
+Keeping the home environment consistent can help reduce confusion.
+Avoid rearranging furniture and try to stick to a clear routine for feeding and walking.

-Mental stimulation is also vital.
-"Use it or lose it" applies to dog brains too.
-Simple puzzle feeders or gentle training sessions can keep neurons firing.
-However, be patient; if your dog becomes frustrated, stop and try something easier.
-If you are struggling with training an older dog, contact us or a local behaviourist for guidance.
+Mental stimulation also matters.
+Gentle puzzle feeders, scent games, or short training sessions can help keep the brain engaged.
+However, if your dog becomes frustrated, stop and simplify the task.
+If you are struggling with an older dog's routines or behaviour, you can contact us or speak to your local vet or behaviourist for guidance.

-Key Takeaway: Routine, mental enrichment, and environmental stability are crucial for managing a confused senior dog.
+Key Takeaway: Routine, mental enrichment, and a stable home environment are all important for supporting a confused senior dog.

 When should I see a vet?

-You should see a vet as soon as you notice any changes in your dog's behaviour.
-Do not wait for the symptoms to become severe.
-Early intervention with multimodal support—diet, supplements, and environmental changes—offers the best chance of slowing progression (Landsberg et al., 2012).
+You should see a vet as soon as you notice changes in your dog's behaviour.
+Do not wait for symptoms to become severe.
+Earlier multimodal support - involving diet, supplements, and environmental changes - is generally more helpful than waiting until the problem is advanced. :contentReference[oaicite:2]{index=2}

-If your dog appears to be in distress, is pressing their head against walls, or has had a sudden seizure, this is an emergency.
-However, for gradual changes like staring into space or forgetting housetraining, a scheduled consultation is appropriate.
+If your dog appears distressed, is pressing their head against walls, or has had a sudden seizure, this is an emergency.
+However, for more gradual changes like staring into space or forgetting housetraining, a scheduled consultation is appropriate.

-Key Takeaway: Early veterinary intervention is critical; do not dismiss behavioural changes as normal ageing.
+Key Takeaway: Early veterinary input is important; behavioural changes should not simply be dismissed as normal ageing.

 Frequently Asked Questions